Megwana/battleship01/README.md

 # Credits

+Thank you to my mentor Akshat Garg for reviewing my project and providing feedback.

 The general structure of the game is based on Pranjal Dev's Battleship game.
 However, I have made changes to create my own game.
 ### [Pranjal Dev](https://copyassignment.com/battleship-game-code-in-python/)